AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Proposed Approach: AutoV

 \subsection{Candidate Ranking Network}

 The goal of the ranking network is to effectively rank the visual prompt candidates based on their relevance to the textual query, by modeling the relationship between the visual tokens and the input text.
 Therefore, we first propose the modality interaction module to enable visual tokens to fuse the context information of text tokens.
 Inspired by observations in \cite{zhang2025llava} that modality-fusion occurs in the early layers of the LLM, we use the first layer of the LLM decoder $f(.)$ for modality interaction.
-Thus visual candidate tokens $\mV_i$ and text tokens $\mT$ are concatenated and fed into the interaction module:
+Thus, visual candidate tokens $\mV_i$ and text tokens $\mT$ are concatenated and fed into the interaction module:

-with the outputs are $\overset{\sim}{\mV}_i = \mH_i[:l_v]$ and $\overset{\sim}{\mathbf{T}} = \prod_{i} \mathbf{H}_i[-l_t:]$.
+with the outputs are $\overset{\sim}{\mV}_i = \mH_i[:l_v]$ and $\overset{\sim}{\mathbf{T}} = \mH_i[-l_t:]$.
 Next, we input visual candidate tokens $\overset{\sim}{\mV}_i$ into a vision mapping module, which is implemented using a feed-forward network (FFN).
 The generated final candidate features are ${\mV}^{'}_i \in \mathbb{R}^{l_v\times h}$, where $h \ll D$ is the output dimension of the vision mapping module to save computational cost.
 Besides, the query tokens $\overset{\sim}{\mathbf{T}}$ are also converted by a text mapping module to get the query embeddings $\mT^{'} \in \mathbb{R}^{l_t\times h}$.
 In AutoV, we define visual retrieval as a customized ranking task rather than a classification or regression problem, and the reason is discussed in Section \ref{train}.
 Therefore, we calculate the reward scalar for given visual candidate tokens ${\mV}^{'}_i$, where the context similarity with the query serves as the quantitative target.
 We utilize a cross-attention operation to achieve:

+where $\text{VP}_i$ denotes the $i$th visual prompt candidate.
 Here, only the vision and text mapping modules need additional training, each consisting of a single FFN with two linear layers.
-The total parameters are $2h(D+h+2)$, resulting in lower training costs.
+The modules comprise $2h(D + h + 2)$ parameters in total, thereby resulting in lower training costs.